usethesource/rascal-website/docs/Library/IO.md

 #### Description

-See [iprintln exp](../Library/IO.md#IO-iprintlnExp) for a version that returns its argument as result and [iprint](../Library/IO.md#IO-iprint) for a version that does not add a newline.
+See [iprintlnExp](../Library/IO.md#IO-iprintlnExp) for a version that returns its argument as result and [iprint](../Library/IO.md#IO-iprint) for a version that does not add a newline.

-By default we only print the first 1000 lines, if you want to print larger values, either use [write text value file](../Library/ValueIO.md#ValueIO-writeTextValueFile) or change the limit with the lineLimit parameter.
+By default we only print the first 1000 lines, if you want to print larger values, either use [writeTextValueFile](../Library/ValueIO.md#ValueIO-writeTextValueFile) or change the limit with the lineLimit parameter.

 #### Examples